ox1d3x3/BOFfuzzer/README.md

    - Get the Fuzzer crash bytes
    - Generate pattern using **msf-pattern_create**
    - Send the pattern using payloadsender.py
+   - Get the offset by using msf-pattern_offset
+   - Use bufloadsender.py to send the custom offset

 3. 🖼️ Example Preview
 -fuzzer.py